dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

   ...       sampler.sample_ising({}, {edge: 1 for edge in G.edges})
   ...       times[name][i] = time.time() - times[name][i]

-If you wish, for example, to submit a problem with two replications of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, which has 20 variables (and 34 interactions), you can expect an embedding time of less than a second.
+For example, to submit a problem with two replications of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, which has 20 variables (and 34 interactions), you can expect an embedding time of less than a second.